How to Automate Customer Service for Real Results

 Getting Your Team Onboard

-Any kind of change can feel threatening, so getting your team genuinely excited about working alongside AI is essential for a smooth rollout.
+Any kind of change can feel threatening, so getting your team genuinely excited about working alongside AI is absolutely essential for a smooth rollout.
 You have to be transparent about your goals from day one.
 Tackle their concerns head-on and make it crystal clear that this technology is here to make their jobs more rewarding, not to eliminate them.

 Here are a few practical ways to build that enthusiasm: